Q. If I have questions, who can I contact?

 Q. How does the bonus pool work?

-The bonus pool will be awarded to all participating nonprofits based on the percentage of the overall total they raise on May 3.
-For example: If a nonprofit raises 2% of our giving day total, they will receive 2% of the bonus pool.
+The bonus pool will be awarded to all participating nonprofits based on the percentage of the overall total they raise on May 2.
+For example: If a nonprofit raises 2% of our giving day total, they will receive 2% of the bonus pool…if they raise 5% of the grand total, they get 5% of the bonus pool.

 Q. What is GiveGab?